krivadna/krivadna/README.md

 me.say_hi()
 ```

-# 🌐 Cybersecurity Chronicles: A Digital Awakening ⚡

 ## 🎬 Genesis: The Beginning

 In **2024**, I embarked on a cybersecurity odyssey, guided by divine inspiration that **programming would be my calling** 🚀